qixwang/mc-docs.zh-cn/articles/api-management/api-management-howto-cache.md

 [api-management-console]: ./media/api-management-howto-cache/api-management-console.png

-[How to add operations to an API]: mock-api-responses
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How to add and publish a product]: ./api-management-howto-add-products.md
+[How to add and publish a product]: api-management-howto-add-products.md
-[Monitoring and analytics]: ./api-management-monitoring.md
+[Monitoring and analytics]: api-management-howto-use-azure-monitor.md
-[Add APIs to a product]: ./api-management-howto-add-products.md#add-apis
+[Add APIs to a product]: api-management-howto-add-products.md#add-apis
-[Publish a product]: ./api-management-howto-add-products.md#publish-product
+[Publish a product]: api-management-howto-add-products.md#publish-product
 [Get started with Azure API Management]: get-started-create-service-instance.md

 [API Management policy reference]: https://msdn.microsoft.com/library/azure/dn894081.aspx